EmmaH2012/Bible-help/README.md

 # Bible-help
-Select problem and some biblical soultions come to help blah blah blah
+Select problem and some biblical soultions come to you